swo/amr_geography/notes.md

-Pihljamaki CID 2001  10 Finnish central hospital districts 1995-1997 *S. pneumoniae* and macrolides ""                   18 Finnish central hospital districts ""        *S. pneumoniae* and beta-lactams NHSN & IMS           50 US states and DC                   2011-2014 *E. coli* and quinolones
+Pihljamaki CID 2001  10 Finnish central hospital districts 1995-1997 *S. pneumoniae* and macrolides ""                   18 Finnish central hospital districts ""        *S. pneumoniae* and beta-lactams NHSN & IMS           50 US states and DC                   2011-2014 *E. coli* and quinolones CDDEP                50 US states and DC                   1999-2012 *S. pneumoniae* and macrolides, beta-lactams; *E. coli* and quinolones

 NHSN/IMS includes DC.
 IMS data includes 2015, but NHSN doesn't, so I didn't use that year.

+CDDEP has a lot of years.
+Maybe break those down a little in an intelligent way, to make it comparable to other data sets?
+Need to get Census values for each state so that I can average the use across states...

 When I don't have the raw data and have to rely on their regressions: